How Retailers Can Work With Consumer Brands To Fit Their Private Label Strategies

 The candy category is much more than the Halloween season and the impulse rack at the checkout lane.
 It’s an innovative $43 billion business, increasing sales annually, partly due to inflation, but also due to consumers seeking an affordable way to treat themselves.
 Retailers too are developing a larger in-store presence for the category.

-I know this from my days as SVP of merchandising at 7-Eleven, where we frequently leaned on candy to deliver innovative opportunities for sales growth inside the stores.
+Retailers frequently lean on candy to deliver innovative opportunities for sales growth inside the stores.

 For candy brands, however, navigating the shifts in consumer behavior can be difficult, knowing that the products are largely bought on impulse.
 How do you effectively target a consumer who may not know they want that sweet treat yet?